NodeSecure/cli/README.md

 ### Why the node-secure package size is so different from Bundlephobia ?
 Node-secure will analyze the complete size of the npm tarball with no filters or particular optimization.
-Bundlephobia on the other side will bundle and remove most of the useless files from the tarball (like the documentation etc..).
+Bundlephobia on the other side will bundle and remove most of the useless files from the tarball (Like the documentation, etc.).

 ## License
 MIT